csgillespie/efficientR/main.md

 ### Minimal example {-}

 What you should not do, is simply copy and paste your entire function into your question.
-It's unlikely that your entire function doesn't work, so just simplify it the bare minimum.
+It's unlikely that your entire function doesn't work, so just simplify it to the bare minimum.
 The aim is to target your actual issue.
 Avoid copying and pasting large blocks of code; remove superfluous lines that are not part of the problem.
-Before asking your question, can you run you code in a clean R environment and reproduce your error?
+Before asking your question, can you run your code in a clean R environment and reproduce your error?

 ## Learning in depth

 In the age of the internet and social media, many people feel lucky if they have time out to go for a walk, let alone sit down to read a book.
-However it is undeniable that leaning R *in depth* is a time consuming activity.
+However it is undeniable that learning R *in depth* is a time consuming activity.
 Reading a book or a large tutorial (and completing the practical examples contained within) may not be the most efficient way to solve a particular problem in the short term, but it can be one of the best ways to learn R programming properly, especially in the long-run.

 In depth learning differs from shallow, incremental learning because rather than discovering how a specific function works, you find out how systems of functions work together.
 To take a metaphor from civil engineering, in depth learning is about building strong foundations, on which a wide range of buildings can be constructed.
 In depth learning can be highly efficient in the long run because it will pay back over many years, regardless of the domain-specific problem you want to use R to tackle.
 Shallow learning, to continue the metaphor, is more like erecting many temporary structures: they can solve a specific problem in the short term but they will not be durable.
 Flimsy dwellings can be swept away.
 Shallow memories can be forgotten.

 Having established that time spent 'deep learning' can, counter-intuitively, be efficient, it is worth thinking about how to deep learn.
 This varies from person to person.
 It does not involve passively absorbing sacred information transmitted year after year by the 'R gods'.
 It is an active, participatory process.
 To ensure that memories are rapidly actionable you must 'learn by doing'.
-Learning from a cohesive, systematic and relatively comprehensive resource will help you to see the many interconnections between the different elements of R programming and how they can be combined efficient work.
+Learning from a cohesive, systematic and relatively comprehensive resource will help you to see the many interconnections between the different elements of R programming and how they can be combined for efficient work.

 There are a number of such resources, including this book.
 Although the understandable tendency will be to use it incrementally, dipping in and out of different sections when different problems arise, we also recommend reading it systematically to see how the different elements of efficiency fit together.
 It is likely that as you work progressively through this book, in parallel with solving real world problems, you will realise that the solution is not to have the 'right' resource at hand but to be able to use the tools provided by R efficiently.
 Once you hit this level of proficiency, you should have the confidence to address most problems encountered from first principles.
 Over time, your 'first port of call' should move away from Google and even R's internal help to simply giving it a try: informed trial and error, intelligent experimentation, can be the best approach to both learning and solving problems quickly, once you are equipped with the tools to do so.
 That's why this is the last section in the book.